Cork is the

 Both halves only connected by the main fence and usually a counterfence on the other side for solidity.)

-The two runners can be made out of hardwood but. for permanent jigs,
+In a pinch, the two runners can be made out of hardwood but that may entail unacceptable

-it's much better to use miter blanks cobisting of HUMW plastic
+or to buy miter blanks consisting of UHMW plastic

 (ultra-high molecular weight polypropylene) in spite of the added cost.

-For top-precision sleds, commercial miter bars are available for standard tracks
+are available for standard tracks (with micro-adjustments for snugness).

 General-purpuse twist bits are usable on wood